Act I · The Grove

 Bex is suddenly alert and moves in front of us.
 "Someone's coming."

-We see a plain figure making their way towards us.
+We see a plain figure making their way down the trail.
 A human man dressed in leather armor over a modest tunic and breeches.
 His hair is ginger, long and braided in a tribal manner and he has a well-groomed beard.
 A handsome fellow.
 He spots us before we get a chance to react.
 "Hi-ho, strangers!
 What brings you to these wilds?"

 I watch him approach and step up behind Bex, putting my hands on her shoulders.
 "I could ask you the same."